tensorflow/tensorflow/g3doc/Dialects/SPIR-V.md

 The purpose of the SPIR-V dialect is to serve as the "proxy" of the binary format and to facilitate transformations.
 Therefore, it should

-* Be trivial to serialize into the SPIR-V binary format;
 *   Stay as the same semantic level and try to be a mechanical 1:1 mapping;
 *   But deviate representationally if possible with MLIR mechanisms.
+*   Be straightforward to serialize into and deserialize drom the SPIR-V binary format.

 ## Conventions

 The SPIR-V dialect has the following conventions:

 *   The prefix for all SPIR-V types and operations are `spv.`.
-* Ops that directly correspond to instructions in the binary format have `CamelCase` names, for example, `spv.FMul`;
+*   Ops that directly mirror instructions in the binary format have `CamelCase` names that are the same as the instruction opnames (without the `Op` prefix).
+For example, `spv.FMul` is a direct mirror of `OpFMul`.
+They will be serialized into and deserialized from one instruction.
-* Otherwise they have `snake_case` names.
-These ops are mostly for defining the SPIR-V structure, inclduing module, function, and module-level ops.
+*   Ops with `snake_case` names are those that have different representation from corresponding instructions (or concepts) in the binary format.
+These ops are mostly for defining the SPIR-V structure.
+For example, `spv.module` and `spv.constant`.
+They may correspond to zero or more instructions during (de)serialization.
-  For example, `spv.module`, `spv.constant`.
+*   Ops with `_snake_case` names are those that have no corresponding instructions (or concepts) in the binary format.
+They are introduced to satisfy MLIR structural requirements.
+For example, `spv._module_end` and `spv._merge`.
+They maps to no instructions during (de)serialization.

 ## Module

 A SPIR-V module is defined via the `spv.module` op, which has one region that contains one block.
 Model-level instructions, including function definitions, are all placed inside the block.
-Functions are defined using the standard `func` op.
+Functions are defined using the builtin `func` op.

 Compared to the binary format, we adjust how certain module-level SPIR-V instructions are represented in the SPIR-V dialect.
 Notably,

 *   Requirements for capabilities, extensions, extended instruction sets, addressing model, and memory model is conveyed using `spv.module` attributes.
 This is considered better because these information are for the exexcution environment.
 It's eaiser to probe them if on the module op itself.
 *   Annotations/decoration instrutions are "folded" into the instructions they decorate and represented as attributes on those ops.
 This elimiates potential forward references of SSA values, improves IR readability, and makes querying the annotations more direct.
+*   Types are represented using MLIR standard types and SPIR-V dialect specific types.
+There are no type declaration ops in the SPIR-V dialect.
-* Various constant instructions are represented by the same `spv.constant` op.
+*   Various normal constant instructions are represented by the same `spv.constant` op.
 Those instructions are just for constants of different types; using one op to represent them reduces IR verbosity and makes transformations less tedious.
+*   Normal constants are not placed in `spv.module`'s region; they are localized into functions.
+This is to make functions in the SPIR-V dialect to be isolated and explicit capturing.
+*   Global variables are defined with the `spv.globalVariable` op.
+They do not generate SSA values.
+Instead they have symbols and should be referenced via symbols.
+To use a global variables in a function block, `spv._address_of` is needed to turn the symbol into a SSA value.
+*   Specialization constants are defined with the `spv.specConstant` op.
+Similar to global variables, they do not generate SSA values and have symbols for reference, too. `spv._reference_of` is needed to turn the symbol into a SSA value for use in a function block.

 ## Types